-Concerning of the carbohydrates material, we found under the electron microscope the polysaccharide, glycogen, takes the form of small particles distributed diffusely throughout the cytoplasm.
-This finding agreed with those observed in Trachomys scripta elegans [52], in which the results indicated an abundance of glycogen in the cytoplasm.
-Also, according to [53], this is a characteristic commonly found in healthy individuals, since the stock of hepatic glycogen is the main reserve energy source, drawn on during prolonged fasting.
+Concerning of the carbohydrates material, we found under the electron microscope polysaccharide, the glycogen, takes the form of small particles distributed diffusely throughout the cytoplasm.
+This finding agreed with those observed in Trachomys scripta elegans (Marycz et al., 2009), in which the results indicated an abundance of glycogen in the cytoplasm.
+Also, according to (DA Silva and Migliorini, 1990), this is a characteristic commonly found in healthy individuals, since the stock of hepatic glycogen is the main reserve energy source, drawn on during prolonged fasting.

 Regarding the glycogen content, several interpretations are available in the literature.
-Storch et al. [39] reported that the liver of carp, adapted to cold temperature, displays a high content of glycogen.
-In some species of fish, the glycogen increases with the decrease of temperature [54].
+Storch et al. (1962) reported that the liver of carp, adapted to cold temperature, displays a high content of glycogen.
+In some species of fish, the glycogen increases with the decrease of temperature (Rafael and Braunbeck, 1987).
 In conclusion, from the morphological description of the liver of Acanthodactylus boskianus it can be concluded that this species an excellent model for histological studies of this class.